Corporations investing in crypto has been saved

 Looking to deep dive into the topic of corporate investment in crypto?
 Be sure to join us on May 23 to learn more about the considerations and guidelines for doing so directly from our Blockchain & Digital Assets leaders.

 This paper focuses largely on bitcoin investments, considering recent increased corporate investments in bitcoin and its common reference as a store of value.
 It should be noted that there are numerous types of digital assets, each having its own unique characteristics.
 Ether (ETH) is also viewed as a store of value, with the added use of enabling transactions on Ethereum-based decentralized applications.
 These contrast with central bank digital currencies (CBDCs) and stablecoins, which are digital representations of fiat currency.
-Their value is derived from the actual currency in circulation, and, in the case of CBDCs, are issued by a central bank.
+Their value is derived from the actual currency in circulation, and they are issued by a central bank.
 Equity and derivative tokens are digital assets whose value may represent actual corporate stock or a legal right to another asset or financial instrument.
 Some digital assets have additional attributes, such as voting rights on a protocol, or they may provide a level of access for participation in a decentralized application.
 These may provide some commercial or economic benefit to the holder.
 Prior to investing in any digital asset, it is important to understand the specific terms, conditions, and characteristics of the investment since those will affect accounting, tax, risk, controls, and legal considerations, among others.

 What follows here, then, is some guidance on what undergirds any corporate decision to invest in digital assets like bitcoin.
 In addition, we set out the ongoing actions that teams across a company should undertake to monitor and go forward with a long-term investment.
 In other words, our goal is to answer the question “How would you do that?” rather than “Why do it?”